 Mrs H Broadist and Mr B Molloy

-In addition, I wish to thank Mrs Justice who has taken 123 Year 10 students to the Big Bang Fair at Staffs University.
+In addition, I wish to thank Michelle Justice who has taken 123 Year 10 students to the Big Bang Fair at Staffs University.
 Another incredible opportunity for our students to further their education outside of the classroom.
 I am personally very pleased with the high level of interest shown from our students.
 Close to 2/3’s of the year group wanting to take part.

-Finally, thank you to Mr Goodfellow who has organised the Rewards trip to Alton Towers in July.
+Finally, thank you to Arran Goodfellow who has organised the Rewards trip to Alton Towers in July.
 Close to 140 students will have their hard work rewarded.
 Once again, it is great to recognise the fantastic efforts of the students in Year 10 who work so hard on a consistent basis.

 Year 10 have now sat their RE exam.
 The results of this exam will be of great interest.
 Fingers crossed for August!

 Last term the Year 11 Prom marked the end of a fantastic three years at Alleyne’s.
 Year 11 continue to impress showing excellent conduct and attitude during their GCSE examinations.
 Confidence is high and I am sure we will all be pleased with their results in the summer.
 A huge thank you to the Year 11 tutor team who have worked hard to get the very best out of their tutees.
 A special ‘thank you’ to Deputy Head of Progress and Support, Mrs. Powell, for her superb organisational skills with the Prom and her dedication and hard work throughout the year, particularly with the Pupil Premium students..

 Attention now turns to next year’s Year 9 and ensuring their transition between schools goes as well as possible.
 The year leadership team have made several visits to the middle schools to meet students and staff to ensure smooth transition.
 Year 8 students will all be involved in two experience days at the beginning of July, where they will have the opportunity to participate in the lessons they have opted for.